atreyasha/i3-balance-workspace/docs/develop.md

 1. Current

-    1.  add balance workspace test with fixtures and fake trees to simulate handling of simple/difficult cases, separate tests for gaps and non-gaps, add test dependencies such as pytest and Xvfb, try to capture various aspects
+    1.  clean code structure for repository

     2.  loosen i3ipc version bound to allow more generous installations

+    3.  add balance workspace test with fixtures and fake trees to simulate handling of simple/difficult cases, separate tests for gaps and non-gaps, add test dependencies such as pytest and Xvfb, try to capture various aspects by emulating python-i3ipc

-    3.  look into more efficient workspace tree refreshing with connection to private i3ipc sync function
+    4.  look into more efficient workspace tree refreshing with connection to private i3ipc sync function

 2. Long-term